This article provides an short overview of the API architecture of Talon.One.

 Requests made to the Integration API must be signed with the secret key of your shop.
 This key can be found in the settings tab of your shop in the Campaign Manager.

-More details about the API operations available and example code for signing requests can be found in our API Documentation.
+More details about the API operations available and example code for signing requests can be found in our Developer's Documentation.